Opera Cake

 opera cake.

-What is an Opera cake?
+What is a French opera cake?

 Ingredients needed